 Today millions of Americans serve as family caregivers; with the population aging, those numbers will only increase.
-As of 2015, about 17% of adults ages 18-plus, or 39.8 million adults, in the United States were caring for an adult loved one.
-The typical family caregiver is a 49 year-old woman (although AARP policy research shows that 40% are men).
-The loved one being cared for is typically a woman who is 69 years of age (Caregiving in the USA, 2015).
+As of 2020, more than one in five Americans (21.3%), or 50.3 million adults in the United States, were caring for an adult loved one or a child with special needs, up from 43.5 million caregivers in 2015.
+Caregiving for adults only has risen from about 17% in 2015 to just over 19% in 2020, an increase of more than 8 million adults.
+The typical family caregiver is a 49 year-old woman (although AARP policy research shows that about 40% are men).
+The loved one being cared for is typically a woman who is 69 years of age (Caregiving in the United States, 2020).

 This important role comes with its own unique challenges.
 Many people simultaneously serve as caregivers and hold down jobs.
 Caregivers are often asked to perform complex health care duties, and many face unique daily stresses that can be exacerbated by another caregiver tendency: neglecting their own self-care.

 To add to our knowledge about caregivers nationally and to gain greater state-level understanding of the issue, AARP has been conducting state caregiving surveys since 2014, averaging about 13 such surveys a year.
 Among other purposes, survey findings provide important information for state legislators to help pass caregiving-related legislation, such as the CARE Act, paid family leave that includes caregiving, tax credits for caregivers, respite care, nursing delegation and scope of practice, telehealth, and other state legislation.

 In these surveys, a caregiver is considered to be someone who provides unpaid care for an adult who is at least 18 years of age.
 Our state surveys interview 800 to 1,200 voters who are at least 40 or 45 years of age by telephone or by cell phone.